WHAT DOES IT TAKE TO HOST A SHEEPDOG SEMINAR IN YOUR CITY...?

 There is one very important thing we need the potential venues to understand: We will only come to locations where a TEAM OF PEOPLE are committed to the success of the seminar.
 By this we mean a team of individuals who will focus on reaching different sectors of the population (police, churches, educators, etc).
 We will not participate in a seminar where one individual has to do all the work.
 If invited to a church, it is our sincere hope that the entire staff sees the utter importance of the seminar and is devoted to helping in whatever way they can.
 Pastoral support is absolutely necessary!

 We try to keep this as simple as possible.
 Our aim is to tackle the problem of violence.
-We are out to equip, inspire - fire up! - The Sheepdogs.
-May the Lord bless our efforts.
+We are out to equip, inspire - fire up! - the Sheepdogs.

 Do NOT hesitate to contact us if you have additional questions.
 Call us at 817.437.9693.
 Or email us by filling out the form below...